telmobriones/Simple-3D-Engine/README.md

 # Simple-3D-Engine

-This project is a basic 3D engine that uses scene graph data structures and the OpenGL pipeline.
-It includes a number of features such as frustum culling, bump mapping, specular mapping, cube mapping and multitexturing.
-The engine also supports different types of lights (local, directional, and spotlight) that are calculated using the Blinn–Phong reflection model, as well as lighting provided by the Cook-Torrance BRDF microfacet model.
-All of these features are implemented as shaders in the shader folder.
+This project is a basic 3D engine that utilizes scene graph data structures and the OpenGL rendering pipeline.
+It features frustum culling, bump mapping, specular mapping, cube mapping, and multitexturing.
+The engine also supports local, directional, and spotlight lighting calculated using the Blinn-Phong reflection model, as well as lighting provided by the Cook-Torrance BRDF microfacet model.
+Most of these features are implemented as shaders in the shader folder.

 # How to run it

 1) You need the following packages for installing this:
     - freeglut3-dev
     - libglew-dev

     The following command would do in on an Ubuntu system:

     % sudo apt-get install freeglut3-dev libglew-dev

 2) Build the project using CMAKE

     Run this *only once*

     % cmake CMakeLists.txt

-Then, build tha project with:
+    Then, build the project with:

     % make

 3) Run the project:

     % ./browser

 4) Sometimes you have to uncomment this line in Browser/browser.c (around line 446):

   // Uncomment following line if you have problems initiating GLEW
-  //
     -  // glewExperimental = GL_TRUE;
     +  glewExperimental = GL_TRUE;

 # Controls